tobysharp/hornet/docs/paper.md

 ## 3. Specifying Consensus

+The March 2013 chain fork [7] exposed the danger of implicit consensus rules.
+Nodes running v0.7 with BerkeleyDB rejected a block that exceeded the database's lock limit, while v0.8 nodes with LevelDB accepted it, producing a consensus split.
+The resolution was that the minority miners running v0.8 downgraded to v0.7, effectively canonizing the BerkeleyDB lock limit as a consensus rule.
+In subsequent releases, Bitcoin Core made this implicit rule explicit by adding validation logic to reject blocks with more than 10,000 UTXO changes.

+This episode illustrates the core principle of Hornet: *the safest practice is for consensus rules to be **explicitly specified and independent** of implementation details*.
+What was done reactively in 2013 for one rule, Hornet seeks to do systematically for the entire protocol.

-Our response to the motivation above is a declarative, executable specification of Bitcoin's consensus rules, designed under language constraints such as pure functions, explicit state transitions, immutability by default, and a strict avoidance of side effects or concurrency.
+With this motivation, our approach is a declarative, executable specification of Bitcoin's consensus rules, designed under language constraints such as pure functions, explicit state transitions, immutability by default, and a strict avoidance of side effects or concurrency.

 We first show how this specification drives validation in Hornet Node, our *de novo*, modern C++ client.
 We then introduce the Hornet DSL: a canonical, implementation-neutral domain-specific language for Bitcoin consensus, designed to be easily and unambiguously parsed, audited, and reasoned about--whether by humans, LLMs, or theorem provers.